Peyman-HK/Stabilized-HiDe-MK/README.md

 To extract the knockoff features, we used KnockoffScreen method which was first proposed in journal of nature communications at: https://www.nature.com/articles/s41467-021-22889-4

-Please feel free to write me your questions at: peymanhk@stanford.edu
+Please feel free to write me your questions at: phkassani@gmail.com